octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

 | Langfuse, Paperclip | core / extras | Niche / observability |

 22 backends covers most of the connectors a Sparkle-style index would want.
-The **breadth** is mirage's strongest selling point relative to hand-rolling a connector layer.
+The **breadth** is Mirage's strongest selling point relative to hand-rolling a connector layer.

 ---